 How To Clean Difficult Things In Your House

 Foggy mirrors troubling you?
 We know how irritating those weird stains on the mirrors could be.
 The trick to clean a mirror is to first get rid of the tough spots.
 If you don’t, you tend to drag these stains down, making cleaning a more difficult job.
 Clean tough spots with a cotton ball that has been soaked with rubbing alcohol.
 Once that’s done, move on to the rest of the mirror using a mixture of one part vinegar and one part water.
+Clean using a cloth and move from top to bottom.

 There’s nothing like being cozy in clean sheets.
 Not to mention, the sense of accomplishment after changing your sheets.
 But experts suggest even your mattress needs attention.
 It could be home to dust mites, allergens, and other nasty things.
 It is recommended to clean your mattress twice a year or once a season.
 Strip off the bed completely and sprinkle a little baking soda on the mattress.
 Let it rest for 30 minutes.
 Now it’s ready to get vacuumed.